Nvidia launches GeForce RTX 3050 GPUs for gaming laptops as low as $800

 “We released the Nvidia Omniverse recently into open beta as an RTX-accelerated platform for 3D content creation and collaboration,” Gowri said.
 “It allows artists to easily sync assets from over 20 creative apps such as Maya and Unreal Engine.”

-For those who enjoy competitive games, new GeForce RTX 3050 Ti laptops can deliver more than 144 frames per second and sub-25-millisecond system latency in titles such as Overwatch, Rainbow Six Siege and Valorant, thanks to the Nvidia Reflex Low Latency mode.
+For those who enjoy competitive games, new GeForce RTX 3050 Ti laptops can deliver more than 144 frames per second and sub-25-millisecond system latency in titles such as Overwatch, Rainbow Six: Siege and Valorant, thanks to the Nvidia Reflex Low Latency mode.
 Seven out of the top 10 competitive shooter games have Nvidia Reflex support.
 Nvidia Reflex is also supported across the entire RTX 30 Series lineup.

 All RTX 30 Series laptops include support for Nvidia Broadcast, an app that transforms laptops into a home studio.
 This has now been improved with new AI-effects — room echo removal and video noise removal — and updated the audio noise removal to eliminate sounds from cats, dogs and insects.
 These effects, together with the previously released virtual background and auto frame, can now be stacked to provide more control and quality over audio and video.